dib-lab/dibsi/ATTENDEES.md

 CoC resolution info. @

+## Teaching style

+Our core instructional teaching is hands-on, interactive, and slow paced with time for questions.
+If you've taken a Software or Data Carpentry course, it's like that!
+This is intentional; research shows that this provides for excellent learning, as well as allowing for many questions.

 ## Pace and expertise levels

 The core workshops are "zero entry", and assume no background in